tableaunoir/documentation/timeline.md

 There are three buttons.
 The left and right arrows are for navigating in the presentation (last and next slides).
 The third button (hearts) proposes a menu to add new slides and to merge slides.
 Below the progress bar, each little square represents an atomic action.
 An atomic action can be: a drawing, erasing something, erasing the full board, adding a magnet, deleting a magnet, moving a magnet, etc. When you click on, you will reach the state of the board after that action.
 The first empty square (on the left) is the beginning of the slide.

-## Editing

-- Inserting new actions.
-Click on a square to reach the interested state you want to start with.
-Then just perform the action as usual (drawing, erasing).
+## How to create animations?

+Animations are easy to do with Tableaunoir, since you simply perform them.
+Just draw, erase, add a magnet, move a magnet, remove a magnet.
+Every action is automatically recorded as an animation.

+In order to record from a give point in time, click on the timeline progress bar or on some action squares.
+Your actions will then be recorded from that point in time.

+## How to add new slides?

+For adding new slides, you click on the heart menu.
+From there, you can either create an **empty slide**.
+You can also create a new slide that automatically contains what was already drawn  (equivalent of `\pause` in LaTEX beamer).
+Another way, is to clear the board: go in the tool menu (pressing "t") and choose "Clear the board" (the icon is an eraser with a cape).
+Erasing the board corresponds to creating an empty slide.

+## For running your animation

+Press Page Down and Page Up to see your course/animation.
+You can also click directly in the progress bar.

+## How to edit the timeline?

 - Delete an action.
 Drag and drop a square on the top to remove that action from the list.
 - Change the order of actions.
 Drag and drop a square in another place to change the order.
 - To perform deletion/change the order of actions and slides, use Ctrl for selecting several actions and/or slides, and Shift for consecutive selections.
-- Make a keyframe (equivalent of `\pause` in LaTEX beamer), go in the heart menu and select `new slide from here`.
-- for adding a new slide clicking by clearing all the board, go in the tool menu (pressing "t") and choose "Clear the board" (the icon is an eraser with a cape).

-## For running your animation

-Press Page Down and Page Up to see your course/animation.
+- You can also merge two slides, that the current and the next slides are replaced by a single one, containing the actions of the two previous slides.